Jokic, Nuggets outlast Suns 128-125 in OT; Booker sidelined - WHIZ News

 Shamet came off the bench to score 31 points — matching his career high — on a night the Suns lost Booker again to the groin injury.
 Booker was just returning to the court after missing the last three games because of groin soreness.

+“I didn’t even see it,” Suns coach Monty Williams.
+“They came to me when I was walking the sidelines and they said, ‘Man, we’ve got to get Book.’
+I looked up and he had that look on his face and I knew something had happened.”

 Deandre Ayton added 22 points and 16 rebounds as Phoenix had six players in double figures.
-Chris Paul had 17 point and 16 assists, but missed five free throws.
+Chris Paul had 17 points and 16 assists, but missed five free throws.

 Gordon finished with 28 points and Murray 26.